-The minimum requirements are (i) at the beginning and end of a survey or programme and (ii) when potentially significant changes are made to the separation/determination system.
+^{} The minimum requirements are (i) at the beginning and end of a survey or programme and (ii) when potentially significant changes are made to the method.

-36 Reliance on representative analytes is associated with an increased risk of incorrect results, especially false negatives.
-Therefore representative analytes must be chosen very carefully, to provide evidence that acceptable screening is achieved for all represented analytes.
+42 Reliance on representative analytes is associated with an increased risk of incorrect results, especially false negatives.
+Therefore representative analytes must be chosen very carefully, to provide evidence that acceptable screening is achieved for all other analytes.
 The choice should be made according to the physico-chemical characteristics of the analytes, subject to inclusion of the following: